 When students are about 3/4 of the way through the program, we work with them on internship placements (resume preparation; interviewing skills - including your "2-minute elevator talk;" and assistance with internship placements).
-While internships are not guaranteed, the placement success rate is high and most internships are paid $10-$20/hour.
+While internships are not guaranteed, the placement success rate is high.
+Most internships are unpaid.

 When completed, the "TRiP" student is eligible to enter the IT field at the entry level as a Help Desk Network Administrator.

 Realistically, the program will take you one year to complete and will cost $4,000.

 To learn more about "TRiP," you are invited to a FREE Open House at our facility at 7630 Little River Turnpike, Annandale.
 Here you can review the curriculum, talk with "TRiP" instructors, and chat with "TRiP" graduates.

 We are located 1.5 miles FROM THE NOVA ANNANDALE CAMPUS at 7630 Little River Turnpike, Annandale, in a 9-story office building (the Pitney Bowes building).

 Many thanks for your interest in the program.

 The "TRiP" curriculum was developed, and is periodically revised, in consultation with corporate sponsors.